 Andrew, like so many New Yorkers, is done with the status quo in Albany and a generation of Democrats who fail to show up for our diverse communities.
 Through years of organizing, he has seen firsthand that people are ready for real, meaningful change—and this is the moment for someone with deep roots here to step up and deliver it.

 Andrew will always stand with immigrant communities and will never hesitate to call out bigotry in any form.
 He is laser-focused on making New York affordable again, bringing creative and practical solutions to the challenges we face.
-That means making the wealthy finally pay their fair share so we can invest in world-class schools, resilient infrastructure that protects us from flooding, and high-quality healthcare that saves families thousands each year.
+That means making the ultra wealthy finally pay their fair share so we can invest in world-class schools, resilient infrastructure that protects us from flooding, and high-quality healthcare that saves families thousands each year.

-He believes the wealthy must finally pay their fair share so we can invest in great schools, resilient infrastructure, and healthcare that works for everyone.
 Andrew doesn’t believe in “that’s impossible”—he believes that together, we can make New York work for all of us.

 The District